greyshell/ds_algorithm/private_libs/README.md

 ## How to inspect the crash

 - `afl` writes all crashes inside `out/crashes` directory.
-- reproduce the crash with a crash data.
+- in order to reproduce the crash with a crash data, navigate to `fuzz_lib/<lib>` directory and execute the binary.

 ```
 ./fuzz_afl/stack_using_singly_linked_list/stack_using_singly_linked_list_afl  < out/crashes/id:000000,sig:06,src:000000,op:havoc,rep:64